About this report

 The strike attendance story is more complicated than raw attendance alone.

 Raw attendance fell sharply in 1994 because the season stopped.
 But attendance per opening was actually slightly higher than 1993.
-That does not mean the strike was good for baseball.
-It means 1994 is a distorted comparison because the season was cut off.
+That does not mean the run up to the strike was good for baseball.
+It means 1994 is a distorted year to compare because the season was cut off because of the strike.

-In other words: the fans did come back, but the wound was real, and the cleanest scar tissue shows up in attendance per opening.
+In other words: the fans did come back, but the wound was real, and you can see that wound most clearly if you consider attendance per opening.